MicrosoftDocs/fabric-docs/docs/governance/data-loss-prevention-respond.md

 # Respond to a DLP policy violation in Fabric and Power BI

 When a [supported item type](./data-loss-prevention-overview.md#supported-item-types) you own violates a DLP policy, you may see a violation warning icon on the item in the OneLake data hub or workspace list view.
-If you go to the semantic model details page, you'll see a DLP policy tip banner that informs you about the violation.
-To view and respond to the policy violation, select the **View** button on the policy tip.
-The **View** button opens a side pain that displays the details of your semantic model's DLP policy violations and provides option for responding to them.
+Hover over the icon and select Show full details to display a side panel that displays the details of your item's DLP policy violations and provides options for responding to them.
+Alternatively:

+* From a semantic model details page, select the **View all** button on the policy tip.

+* In a lakehouse's edit mode, select the policy violation notice in the header and then select **View all** in the policy violation section of the flyout that appears.

 This article describes the information you see on the side pane and the actions you can take regarding the violations.

 ## View an item's DLP violations